silverbulletmd/silverbullet/website/SilverBullet.md

 Neat huh?
 A few more use cases.

 ## Active pages
 Let’s say you want to have a list of your 5 modified pages.
-We can do that!
+We can do that:
 ${query[[
   from p = tags.page
   order by p.lastModified desc